JeremyCollinsMPI/Flight-delays/README.md

 along with feature crosses for Arrival x Week and Year x Airline.
 Arrival x Week is to model seasonal events that happen in the destination, such as typhoons in places such as the Philippines; or particularly busy times of year which may cause delays in certain airports.
 Year x Airline was chosen because the efficiency of certain airlines may have changed over time (e.g. an airline that had many delays one year may have had fewer the following year).

-The following model in keras to predict the output of 0 or 1:
+The following model in keras to predict the output of 0 (no claim) or 1 (claim):

   model = tf.keras.Sequential([
     feature_layer,